Golf Card Game Strategy

 Timing Your Flips

-The player who flips all cards first ends the hole.
+The player who flips all cards first ends the hole (one round of play).
 Consider:

 • If you're ahead, you might want to end the hole quickly